mdwe/face_blurer/README.md

 #### Prepare AWS requirements [backend.tf]

-Create manually bucket for backend S3 with the name `tf-state-manager` with **enable Bucket Versioning**.
+Manually create the S3 bucket for Terraform backend with the name `tf-state-manager` with **enable Bucket Versioning**.
 The backend also supports state locking and consistency checking via Dynamo DB, which can define by the `dynamodb_table` field - create DynamoDB table with the name `tf-state-manager`, the table must have a primary key named LockID with type of string.

 #### Build FaceBlurer environment